MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 ![Link Time Code Generation]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/ltcg.png "Link Time Code Generation"){: .align-center}

+Here's where the `Function` activities get compiled!
+In a previous graph we saw them as part of the `BackEndPass` activity, but it didn't have `LTCG` enabled.

-There's where the `Function` activities get compiled!
-Looks like VS2019 also adds `Thread` activities between `CodeGeneration` and `Function` activities!
+Also, it looks like VS2019 also adds `Thread` activities between `CodeGeneration` and `Function` activities!

 ---

 This exploration of the C++ Build Insights SDK helped me take more informed decisions when investigating C++ compile times and I'm sure I'll be using it in the future.

-Big THANK YOU to the team that made it possible, and [@KevinCadieuxMS](https://twitter.com/KevinCadieuxMS) in particular!
+Again, let me thank the team that made the SDK possible, and [@KevinCadieuxMS](https://twitter.com/KevinCadieuxMS) in particular!

 I'm working on releasing the tool I used to write this post, so [stay tuned here](https://twitter.com/MetanoKid){:target="_blank"}.

+Thanks for reading!